dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 Unfortunately, we don't have a ton of details on this yet because OpenAI has yet to publish a full paper.
 But at its core, DALL·E uses the same new neural network architecture that's responsible for tons of recent advances in ML: the [Transformer](https://arxiv.org/abs/1706.03762).
 Transformers, discovered in 2017, are an easy-to-parallelize type of neural network that can be scaled up and trained on huge datasets.
 They've been particularly revolutionary in natural language processing (they're the basis of models like BERT, T5, GPT-3, and others), improving the quality of [Google Search](https://blog.google/products/search/search-language-understanding-bert/) results, translation, and even in [predicting the structures of proteins](https://daleonai.com/how-alphafold-works).

+Most of these big language models are trained on enormous text datasets (like all of Wikipedia or [](https://commoncrawl.org/)[crawls of the web](https://commoncrawl.org/)).
+What makes DALL·E unique, though, is that it was trained on sequences that were a combination of words and pixels.
+We don't yet know what the dataset was (it probably contained images and captions), but I can guarantee you it was probably massive.

+## How "smart" is DALL·E?

 By while these results are impressive, the skeptical machine learning engineer might wonder whether DALL·E's images are merely high-quality because they've simply been copied or memorized from the model's training data set (all those pictures from the web).